bemanproject/task/docs/issues.md

 After the [task proposal](https://wg21.link/p3552) was voted to be forwarded to plenary for inclusion into C++26 a number of issues were brought up.
-The issues were either reported as an immediate reaction to the review.
-The description of individual issues may be incomplete and the list of issues may be incomplete.
-This paper tries to address these known issues.
+The issues were reported using various means.
+This paper describes the issues and proposes potential changes to address them.

 # Change History